OfficeDev/office-ui-fabric-core/src/components/Spinner/Spinner.md

 # Spinner
-Displays the progress of an operation when the percentage complete is unknown.
+Displays the progress of an operation when the percentage complete can not be determined.
 Do you know how much of the operation is complete?
 Use a ProgressIndicator instead.

 ## Variants